MicroStrategy/rest-api-samples/data-api-v2/README.md

         POST /v2/reports/{id}/instances
         ```

         This API creates an instance of a report, the instance ID and results are returned.
 The instance ID can be used in subsequent GET requests to page through the results in desired chunk size.
-This API has parameters which can be specified which alter the ouput of the response, they include; pagination, metric limit, view filter, requested objects, and sorting.
+This API has parameters which can be specified which alter the output of the response, they include; pagination, metric limit, view filter, requested objects, and sorting.
 All of these request parameters are optional.

-        #### Query parameters
+### Query parameters

         * **offset:** is the start point of your response.
 For example, if offset=2, it will return the report data beginning with the second record.
 The default value is 0.